Founding Fathers of the United States: Slavery

 The Founding Fathers were not unified on the issue of slavery and continued to accommodate it within the new nation.
 Some were morally opposed to it and some attempted to end it in several of the colonies, but nationally, slavery remained protected.
 In her study of Jefferson, a slaveholder of 600 slaves, Annette Gordon-Reed notes ironically, "Others of the founders held slaves, but no other founder drafted the charter for American freedom".
 As well as Jefferson, Washington and many other Founding Fathers were slaveowners; 41 of the 56 signers of the Declaration owned slaves.
 Some were conflicted by the institution, seeing it as immoral and politically divisive; Washington freed his slaves, in his will.
 Jay and Hamilton led the successful fight to outlaw the international slave trade in New York, with efforts beginning in 1777.

 Thomas Jefferson included an anti-slavery clause in his original draft of the Declaration of Independence:

-"He [King George] has waged cruel war against human nature itself, violating its most sacred rights of life and liberty in the persons of a distant people who never offended him, captivating & carrying them into slavery in another hemisphere or to incur miserable death in their transportation thither.
+He [King George] has waged cruel war against human nature itself, violating its most sacred rights of life and liberty in the persons of a distant people who never offended him, captivating & carrying them into slavery in another hemisphere or to incur miserable death in their transportation thither.
 This piratical warfare, the opprobrium of infidel powers, is the warfare of the Christian King of Great Britain.
 Determined to keep open a market where Men should be bought & sold, he has prostituted his negative for suppressing every legislative attempt to prohibit or restrain this execrable commerce.
-And that this assemblage of horrors might want no fact of distinguished die, he is now exciting those very people to rise in arms among us, and to purchase that liberty of which he has deprived them, by murdering the people on whom he has obtruded them: thus paying off former crimes committed again the Liberties of one people, with crimes which he urges them to commit against the lives of another."
+And that this assemblage of horrors might want no fact of distinguished die, he is now exciting those very people to rise in arms among us, and to purchase that liberty of which he has deprived them, by murdering the people on whom he has obtruded them: thus paying off former crimes committed again the Liberties of one people, with crimes which he urges them to commit against the lives of another.

 Founders such as Samuel Adams and John Adams were against slavery.
-Rush wrote a pamphlet in 1773 which criticized the slave trade, and slavery.
-Rush argued scientifically that Africans are not intellectually or morally inferior, and any apparent evidence to the contrary is only the "perverted expression" of slavery, which "is so foreign to the human mind, that the moral faculties, as well as those of the understanding are debased, and rendered torpid by it."
+Benjamin Rush wrote a pamphlet in 1773 which criticized the slave trade, and slavery.
+Rush, a medical doctor, argued scientifically that Africans are not intellectually or morally inferior, and any apparent evidence to the contrary is only the "perverted expression" of slavery, which "is so foreign to the human mind, that the moral faculties, as well as those of the understanding are debased, and rendered torpid by it."
 The Continental Association contained a clause which banned any Patriot involvement in slave trading.